 Three to Four-Player Games

-There are a number of things that will mean that I will definitely not review your game, but these should be really obvious.
+There are a number of things that mean that I will definitely NOT review your game, but these should be really obvious.

 Get in Touch

-If you want to discuss your game with me, after reading the above guidelines, then please reach out to me via my contact form or DM me on Twitter.
+If you want to discuss your game with me, after reading the above guidelines, then please send me a brief description of the game and some of the basic stats, like player count and game length, as well as a copy of the rulebook, which can be in PDF format, of course.
+You can contact me via my contact form or DM me on Twitter or Discord.